carbon-language/carbon-lang/llvm/docs/CommandGuide/llvm-profdata.rst

 .. option:: -weighted-input=weight,filename

  Specify an input file name along with a weight.
-The profile counts of the input file will be scaled (multiplied) by the supplied ``weight``, where where ``weight`` is a decimal integer >= 1.
+The profile counts of the supplied ``filename`` will be scaled (multiplied) by the supplied ``weight``, where where ``weight`` is a decimal integer >= 1.
  Input files specified without using this option are assigned a default weight of 1.
 Examples are shown below.

 .. option:: -instr (default)